AntaraB1005/AntaraB1005/README.md

 ### Namaste!
 Welcome to my profile!😄
 I am Antara Banerjee, a second year undergraduate student in Electrical engineering at IIT BHU Varanasi.
+An inquisitive learner, currently exploring the field of Machine Learning and its diverse applications in real world problems.
+Also passionate about music, pLaying the synthesizer and art works.

 <!--
 **AntaraB1005/AntaraB1005** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.